tomku/thesauri/README.md

 The resulting file is happily processed by both GNU grep and Microsoft's findstr.exe, and hopefully other grep utilities too.
-Any other method that converts line endings to Unix should also work.
+Any other method that converts line endings to Unix should also be sufficient to make it usable.

 When you have your thesaurus file processed, store it somewhere safe and point g:mobythesaurus_file at like so: